 Support teaching, research, and patient care.

-Dr. Kawana joined the Advanced Heart Failure and Transplant Cardiology group in 2018 as an Instructor in the Division of Cardiovascular Medicine.
+Dr. Kawana joined the Advanced Heart Failure and Transplant Cardiology group in 2018.
 He completed his internal medicine, cardiovascular medicine, and heart failure training at Stanford.
 He also completed a postdoctoral research fellowship under Dr. James Spudich in the Department of Biochemistry.
 He sees advanced heart failure patients in the clinic and attends CCU/heart failure service, and post-heart transplant and MCS service.
 His research interests are in the fundamental mechanism of inherited cardiomyopathies, and he studies the effect of gene mutation on the cardiac sarcomere function using cutting-edge biochemical and biophysical approaches, which would lead to the development of novel pharmacotherapy that directly modulates cardiac muscle protein.
 He is involved in multiple clinical trials for pharmacotherapy in inherited cardiomyopathy and also conducting a device study in heart failure.